MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * Twitter

 ## Technical
-* List your past projects (may include asteroids and snake) and the technologies you used.
+* List your past projects and the technologies you used.
 * For each project, highlight one cool feature.
 	* Even better: summarize a problem you encountered and solved.
 * Look up how to spell and capitalize the technologies you mention.

 ## Work
-Unless you worked as a web developer, this section mainly proves one thing: you are a functional member of society.
+Unless you worked as a web developer, this section is mainly to prove one thing:

-Bonus points:
-* If you worked with the web, eg. as a QA tester.
-* If you did something very quantitative, eg. as a financial analyst.
+I am a functional member of society.

-Things you must LEAVE OUT:
+Things to LEAVE OUT:

 * Service jobs that paid the bills (waiter, grocery clerk, library assistant...).
-* Jobs or internships having little to do with the web.
+* Jobs or internships having nothing to do with computers or the web.

-Things you should  INCLUDE:
+Things to INCLUDE:

-* Jobs where the web was involved.
+* Jobs where the web or some other computer technology was involved (eg. QA Tester).
-   * Where appropriate, highlight that you made yourself more technical to above and beyond the call of duty.
+   * Highlight a time when you taught yourself something technical on the job.
-* Jobs where number-crunching was involved.
+* Jobs where number-crunching was involved (analyst-type roles)

 ## Education
 * Don't mention App Academy